DagimDev/TutorialsHub/cssNotes/what-is-flex-box.md

 flex-wrap: nowrap; /* nowrap | wrap | wrap-reverse */
 gap: 16px; /* spacing between items (modern, simpler than margins) */ }

+4. Key Container Properties

+flex-direction — direction of the main axis.

+flex-wrap — controls wrapping of items when space is limited.

+justify-content — alignment along the main axis (start, center, end, space-between, space-around, space-evenly).

+align-items — alignment along the cross axis for all items (stretch, start, center, end, baseline).

+align-content — alignment of lines along the cross axis (works when there are multiple lines due to wrapping).

+gap — row and column gaps between items.